 - They may also not like the side effects of their medication, which may affect their concentration or their physical appearance.

 It's important to get any of these concerns checked out with a doctor.
 It's possible that a change in medicine could ease some of their concerns.

 For parents, some of the emotional preparation for the teenage years can start early.
 Any parent of a child with epilepsy should work hard to establish a "climate of trust," Turk says.
-If you have an open and honest relationship with your child when she's young, you may feel more comfortable with her independence as she grows older.
+If you have an open and honest relationship with your child when they're young, you may feel more comfortable with their independence as they grow older.
 On the other hand, if you're always isolating your kids or imposing restrictions on them, they may be more likely to rebel when they get older.

 Getting a driver's license is a monumental event in most teenagers' lives.
 It's a rite of passage that many teens with epilepsy worry that they'll miss.
 However, in most cases, teens with controlled seizures can get a license like anyone else.

 The laws vary from state to state, but generally, if a person with epilepsy is on medication and hasn't had a seizure recently, they can get a license.
 Just how long the person must be seizure-free depends on where you live.
 Also, some states may allow you to get a license if you're having seizures only at a specific time of day when you wouldn't be driving (such as right before bed).

 Some parents worry that their teens might not tell them about a seizure for fear they would lose their license.
 It's important to talk to your teenager about the significance of this information.
 Having a seizure while driving endangers your teen, their passengers, and other drivers.

 "I tell my patients that if they have a seizure, they have to stop driving," Turk says.
 "It's the law and it's to protect them and their parents and anyone else on the road."

 Teens, Dating, and Epilepsy